ahilanks/Edu-Eats/README.md

 # Making dorm food a little more bearable.
 One meal at a time.

 College is an exciting time in most people's lives.
 But one thing makes college life considerably worse: dorm food.
-To tell the truth, IT SUCKS.
-To be more technical, dorm food at most colleges around the nation taste horrible.
+To tell the truth, IT SUCKS: dorm food at most colleges around the nation taste horrible.
 To tell the truth, it's barely edible.
+And more critically, these foods are high in calories and fat that can cause poor dietary habits and negatively affect students' lives well into the future.

+Introducing "EduEats"!!!!!

-But more critically, these foods are high in calories and fat; these foods can cause poor dietary habits that can negatively affect students' lives well into the future.
-"EduEats" is an app tailored specifically for college students, aiming to revolutionize the way they approach their dietary needs, particularly for dorm food.
-Whether its a gym bro(or girl!) trying to bulk with more protein or a student who is trying to lose weight, based on specific caloric, fat, carb, and protein intakes as well as dietary restrictions(allergies, vegetarian, vegan, gluten-free, no pork etc.), EduEats suggests custom meal plans for the week.
-We have started with Cal Dining, UC Berkeley's dorm dining halls but are trying to expand to other universities as well.
+An app tailored specifically for college students, aiming to change the way they approach their dietary needs, particularly for dorm food.
+Whether its a gym bro(or girl!) trying to bulk or a student who is trying to lose weight, EduEats provides specific caloric, fat, carb, and protein information as well as dietary restrictions(allergies, vegetarian, vegan, gluten-free, no pork etc.) for dining hall meals.

+And there's more!
+Students can use EduEats to track their progress and measure how well they have been eating.

+Currently, the app is operating specifically for Cal Dining, UC Berkeley's dorm dining halls.
+In the future, the goal is to expand it to other universities as well.

+Eat away!